5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 Red flag #2 – Requests for off-platform transactions

 Scammers often attempt to lure sellers into completing transactions outside of PayPal, for example, to pay for an item via services like Western Union or MoneyGram, or using a gift card.
-They may claim it’s more convenient or offer false incentives, promises of faster payment, etc. However, engaging in off-platform money transactions exposes sellers to significant risks, as it bypasses the protections and safeguards provided by PayPal.
+They may claim it’s more convenient or offer false incentives, promises of faster payment, etc. Engaging in off-platform money transactions exposes sellers to significant risks, as it bypasses the protections and safeguards provided by the platform.

 So if someone offers you to fulfill a transaction outside PayPal, it’s definitely a red flag, huge and scarlet.
 Being Captain Obvious at this point, sellers should always conduct their transactions within PayPal’s secure environment.